runtimeverification/haskell-backend/docs/unification.md

 Obviously because of *bind* and *constraint* operations, we must maintain a map binding variable names to terms and a list of constraints.
-The unifier also operates within a LogicT monad transformer in order to handle the *fork* case.
+The unifier also operates within a SeqT monad transformer in order to handle the *fork* case.

 After the priority queue is empty, we still need to solve the AC subproblems.
 This process is described in the Map section below.
 We solve each subproblem